 Endorsements & Investments

-Since being drafted, Newton's had endorsement deals with Under Armour, Danon, Gatorade and Beats among many others.
-In addition, he's invested money in the UFC, a Nickelodeon show called "All In With Cam Newton," and opened a $7 million cigar bar in Atlanta.
+Since being drafted, Newton's had endorsement deals with Under Armour, Danon, Gatorade and Beats by Dre among many others.
+In addition, he's invested money in the UFC, a Nickelodeon show called "All In With Cam Newton," and opened a $7 million cigar bar called "Fellaship" with his brother, Cecil Newton, in Atlanta.

 Following the 2015 season, Newton agreed to a five-year contract with Carolina worth $103.8 million.
+It came with a $22.5 million signing bonus.
 Before that, he had played on his rookie contract that was for four years and $22 million.

 With such a household name, Newton has built a massive net worth since becoming a professional football player.
-As of 2019, Newton has an estimated net worth around $45 million, though that number will only grow in the next few seasons with his salary and various investments continuing to grow the NFL icon's brand.
+Cam Newton has an estimated net worth around $75 million in 2021, according to Celebrity Net Worth, a number that has grown throughout the years after factoring in his base salary, contract bonuses and various investments that continue to grow the NFL icon's brand.

 But, there's still a world where Cam Newton's net worth grows even more.
 While some may think that Cam's disappearance from the NFL is a sign he's close to retirement, that's simply not the case.
 If the Buffalo Bills, Jacksonville Jaguars, Dallas Cowboys or another NFL team were to come calling, Newton has stated he'd listen and consider any and all offers.